Tamariki and their views

 • What to expect

-A Child Specialist will be appointed to your whānau.
-We know that every whānau is different so the Child Specialist will talk with you about the ways they can work with you that best suit your whānau.
+We know that every whānau is different so our team will talk with you about the ways they can work with you that best suit your whānau.
 The goal is for child-inclusion to be age appropriate and safe.

-At the joint mediation, the Child Specialist will join at the beginning to share your child’s views.
+At the joint mediation, the practitioner will join at the beginning to share your child’s views.
 As experts in children’s development and wellbeing, they might also share some information that you can consider when making a parenting plan.
 The aim is to help you make the best decisions together for your whānau.

 • Listen but leave the decisions to adults